BrianCriswell/BDC/README.md

 # CSharp-Objects
-A collection of useful C# classes
+A collection of useful C# classes.
+This started because the framework does not have a Heap implementation.